google/api

 get string

+Maps to HTTP GET.
 Used for listing and getting information about resources.

 put string

-Used for updating a resource.
+Maps to HTTP PUT.
+Used for replacing a resource.

 post string